 The ex-pat community makes you immediately feel welcome, and with such a wealth of things to do in the local areas you are never bored.
 Shopping malls open till late, restaurants and tapas bars along the beach are plentiful and the activities from water sports to more adventurous mountain treks and paragliding is all but a short drive from your door step.

 It is then the job of the rental agent to draw up a contract.
-These contracts must be in Spanish to be legally binding and may sometimes be offered in English to accompany the Spanish text.
+These contracts must be in Spanish to be legally binding and are also offered in English to accompany the Spanish text.
 If you are unable to totally understand the contract a draft should be supplied beforehand so you have time to read through.
-Rarely are these contract amended.
+Rarely are these contracts amended.

-The typical duration of a long term rental on the Costa del Sol will be 11 months, and there will almost always be the option to renew for a further 11 months when the initial contract draws to an end.
-Sometimes (rarely) a shorter 6 month contact can be offered however this tends to be on furnished property rentals only with owners asking for the full rent to be paid in advance.
+The typical duration of a long-term rental on the Costa del Sol will be 12 months, and there will almost always be the option to renew when the initial contract draws to an end.
+Sometimes (rarely) a shorter 6-month contact can be offered however this tends to be on furnished property rentals only with owners asking for the full rent to be paid in advance.
 At the same time, some owners may also consider a longer rental period.

-When renting a property it is the landlords responsibility to pay any yearly residential taxes, and in most cases the rubbish fee (Basura) tax too.
+When renting a property, it is the landlord’s responsibility to pay any yearly residential taxes and the rubbish fee (Basura) tax too.
+Owners also pay the community fees for the property.
 This will be written in to the contract.
 The property must be offered in a good state and come with working kitchen white goods.
 It is the tenants' responsibility to pay for all house hold utilities, such as water, electric, gas and Internet / Phone / TV subscriptions.

 It should be noted that listings on this website will also require an agency fee to be paid by the tenant.
 We hope to have covered many of your questions, however if you still want to know something we have not mentioned please feel free to contact us on firstname.lastname@example.org or call +34 685991133